GURJARAJAY/SeleniumHelper/README.md

-'s a sample README file for your `SeleniumApi` class.
 This README provides an overview of the class, its methods, and usage instructions.
 ---

 # SeleniumApi README